How to Build a LEGO North Pole

 You can do several things with the LEGO North Pole after building it with your LEGO bricks.
 You can use it for decorative purposes during the holiday season.
 Some people like to put these fun pieces on shelves and windows to show people their creative pieces that go along with the holiday season.

 However, your children might want to play with these newly constructed LEGO creations.
-You can encourage your children to use their imaginations while playing with the Santa Claus and mini elf figurines and using the LEGO North Pole as his home.
+You can encourage your children to use their imaginations while playing with the Santa Claus and mini elf figurines and using the LEGO North Pole as their home.
 Build as many of these as you would like to have at home.
-Once you build the LEGO North Pole once, you will easily have no problem creating more of them.
+Once you build the LEGO North Pole, you will easily have no problem creating more of them.

 LEGO North Pole